-RORY STEWART MP INVITES LOCAL PRODUCERS TO THIRD ‘CUMBRIA DAY’ EVENT IN HOUSES OF PARLIAMENT
+RORY INVITES LOCAL PRODUCERS TO THIRD ‘CUMBRIA DAY’ EVENT IN HOUSES OF PARLIAMENT

 Penrith and The Border MP Rory Stewart has selected two local food producers to attend the annual ‘Cumbria Day’ event in The Houses of Parliament on 24th January 2018.
 The event is now in its third year and aims to provide an opportunity for high-profile business networking in the heart of Westminster.